koenderks/aRtsy/README.md

 You can use the `canvas_gemstone()` function to make your own artwork using this algorithm.

-#### Noise
+#### Nebula

 Based on the very same principle as described in the artwork above in this next type of artwork.
 Howerever, it produces slightly different pictures.
+Sometimes these artworks can resemble nebulas in outer space.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/noise/2021-08-29.png' width='270' height='270'>